Can a guarantor have bad credit?

 Alternatives to a guarantor loan

-If you had a poor credit history, there are other options you could look into, aside from a guarantor loan, such as:
+If you have a poor or limited credit history, there are other options you could look into, such as a:

 1. Bad credit loan

-Bad credit loans are designed for people with a poor credit history, who may not be able to get a mainstream loan.
-They can be used for almost anything you like (apart from gambling or anything illegal).
+Bad credit loans are designed for people with a poor credit history who may not be able to get a mainstream loan.
+They can be used for almost any purpose, though the lender will likely ask you to specify this during the application.

 Bear in mind that they usually have higher interest rates to offset some of the risk to the lender.
 Any missed or late payments will have a negative impact on your credit score.
-But if you borrow responsibly and maintain your payments on time, every time, then you will rebuild your credit score.
+But if you borrow responsibly and maintain your payments on time, every time, then your credit score should improve.

 2. Credit builder card

 Another way you could improve your credit score is to take out a bad credit credit card, otherwise known as a credit building credit card.
-If you maintain your payments on time, every time, then you can rebuild your credit history.
+If you keep up payments, then you could rebuild your credit history over time.

 These cards are suitable if you only need to borrow a small amount.
-They often come with high-interest rates to balance out the risk associated with lending to someone with bad credit.
-You have a higher chance of being accepted for one of these cards than a mainstream card if you have a poor credit history.
+They often come with high interest rates to balance out the risk associated with lending to someone with bad credit.
+If you have a poor or limited credit history, you will have a higher chance of being accepted for one of these cards than a mainstream card.

 3. Secured loan

 A secured loan could be suitable if you are a homeowner looking to borrow a large amount of money (over £10,000).
-Secured loans are attached to your property, which gives lenders the reassurance they need to lend large amounts of money with low interest rates - despite your bad credit history.
+Secured loans are attached to your property, which gives lenders the reassurance they need to lend large amounts of money with low interest rates despite your poor or limited credit history.

-That said, each lender uses their own criteria and there’s no guarantee of acceptance.
-Your home could be at risk of repossession if you fall behind with the repayments.
+That said, each lender uses their own criteria, and there’s no guarantee of acceptance.
+Your home could be at risk of repossession if you fall behind with the payments.

 4. Budgeting loan

-If you’re struggling to pay for essentials, and you’ve been claiming certain benefits for at least six months, you may be eligible for a Budgeting Loan from the Government.
-They help people to cover the costs of rent, funeral costs or footwear for example.
+If you’re struggling to pay for essentials and you’ve been claiming certain benefits for at least six months, you may be eligible for a budgeting loan from the government.
+This could be used to pay for rent (in advance), funeral costs, or footwear, for example.

 For more information see the government website.